imfauzan14/24001157-44-IMF-REVIEWIN-GOLD/README.md

 6. API Documentation Page
    - Detailed Explanation of each available API on this web app
      <br>_i've also provided the [postman_collection.json](https://github.com/imfauzan14/24001157-44-IMF-REVIEWIN-GOLD/blob/main/docs/postman_collection.json) and [postman documenter](https://documenter.getpostman.com/view/23290974/2sA3Qwbpeb) so you can import it to your [Postman](https://www.postman.com/)_
-7. Some kind of "variable checker" for each variable (although maybe not every variable) interacted with this app

 _Shoutout to [aubm](https://github.com/aubm) and any of the contributors for creating [postmanerator](https://github.com/aubm/postmanerator)! , it saved me big time to generate HTML for my Postman API Documentation Page_